yohei-yoshihara/learn-vulkan/guide/src/shader_objects/locating_assets.md

 # Locating Assets

-Before we can use shaders (and thus graphics pipelines), we need to load them as asset/data files.
+Before we can use shaders, we need to load them as asset/data files.
 To do that correctly, first the asset directory needs to be located.
 There are a few ways to go about this, we will use the approach of looking for a particular subdirectory, starting from the working directory and walking up the parent directory tree.
 This enables `app` in any project/build subdirectory to locate `assets/` in the various examples below:

 ```
 .